-Called Home 99
+Called Home

-On the Wednesday of Native Omaha Days we organized "A Place Called Home", an innovative housing design session, aimed to elevate the conversation about potential housing models in Omaha by prioritizing community input, particularly from Black community members, and incorporating cultural experiences, creative ideation, and architectural best practices.
+This interactive community housing design session aimed to elevate the conversation about potential housing models in Omaha by prioritizing community input, particularly from Black community members, and incorporating cultural experiences, creative ideation, and architectural best practices.
 By reimagining housing as a cornerstone of neighborhoods and cities and highlighting potential models that currently exist worldwide, this session actively created new possibilities that support healthier neighborhoods and improve the quality of life for residents.

-The session explored what housing could look like in the future and how it could feel through focused on identification of the highest values and needs of the community.
+The session explored what housing could look like in the future and how it could feel and focused on identifying the highest values and needs of the community.
 The outcomes of this session are informing architects in the development of forward-looking infill housing designs that can contribute to a more equitable and sustainable future for North Omaha and Omaha as a whole.
-This session and process was co-created by Fabric Lab, DAA, and Bromley Co with executive producers: Manuel Cook, Clarice Dombeck, and Andrea Joy Pearson.
-Designs will be created within the next couple of months; in the meantime, the full report can be viewed here.
+This session and process was cocreated by Fabric Lab, DAA, and Bromley Co with executive producers: Manuel Cook, Clarice Dombeck, and Andrea Joy.
+Designs will be available in the next couple months, in the meantime the full workshop report can be viewed here.